nickTheof/angular-task-management-app/README.md

-# myTasksManagementApp
+# my Tasks Management App

-A modern Angular application for task management featuring role-based access (ADMIN / USER), responsive UI, light/dark theme support, and robust data filtering and pagination.
+This project is a modern Angular application for task management featuring role-based access (ADMIN / USER), responsive UI, light/dark theme support, and robust data filtering and pagination.

 > ⚙️ This project serves as the **frontend** for the [tasks-management REST API](https://github.com/nickTheof/spring-rest-tasks-app.git), a Spring Boot Java backend that handles authentication, task/user management, and data persistence.